hengrumay/dsp/statistics/5-1-blue_men.md

 #0.15865525393145663
 ```

-> > Determin how many people are between 5'10" and 6'1".
+> > Determine how many people are between 5'10" and 6'1".
 First converting the imperial height measure to metric (more sensible!), and then using the CDF distribution to find the percentile rank(s).

 ```{python}